Highsnobiety

 Your Highsnobiety privacy settings have blocked this Tiktok.

-And you still so rarely see designers of Jacobs' caliber freely embrace their best-sellers, metaphorically or (especially) literally.
+And still, you so rarely see designers of Jacobs' caliber freely embrace their best-sellers, metaphorically or (especially) literally.

 It don't get more direct than that.